Feb 18, 2019

 Please join us in congratulating this year’s graduate student award winners.
-These students, as well as the winners of the spring DeLong competition, were recognized at the department spring recognition event.
+These students, as well as the winners of the spring DeLong competition, were recognized at the department's summer recognition event.
 Congratulations to all of our award winners and kudos to everybody who competed!

 2018 Susan W. Fisher Teaching Award James Radl